 AdsTargets is one of the best when it comes to traffic monetization.
-It doesn’t mater how small your traffic is, as far as you are consistent and have some good content on your blog, you will be accepted.
+It doesn’t matter how small your traffic is, as far as you are consistent and have some good content on your blog, you will be accepted.

 #2.
 Monetize with Google AdSense

-Google Adsense is owned by Google and surely the biggest ad network for publishers.
-Just like AdsTargers, you will be able to monetize all your traffic with Adsense and make a decent pay, especially when you have quality traffic.
+Google Adsense is owned by Google and is surely the biggest ad network for publishers.
+Just like AdsTargers, you will be able to monetize all your traffic with Adsense and make decent pay, especially when you have quality traffic.